belarbi2733/wirepius-radarr-sonarr/RaSoPle/README.md

 1. Browse to [http://10.2.0.10:6500](http://10.2.0.10:6500) (or the path of your server).
 2. The first credentials you enter need to be remembered for future logins.
 2. Click on `Settings` on the top and enter your Real-Debrid API key (found here: [https://real-debrid.com/apitoken](https://real-debrid.com/apitoken).
 3. If you are using docker then the `Download path` setting needs to be the same as in your docker file mapping.
 By default this is `/data/downloads`.
-If you are using Windows, this is a path on your host.
 4. Same goes for `Mapped path`, but this is the destination path from your docker mapping.
 This is a path on your host.
-For Windows, this will most likely be the same as the `Download path`.
 5. Save your settings.
 - **Jackett**